Pump Safe accepts responsibility to ensure that:

 The customer is fully responsible for ensuring that the concrete mix is of a specification suitable for the purposes of the job and that it is specifically ‘pump mix’.

-The customer shall be responsible for informing the operator of the nature of the concrete mix and any additives that may be incorporated into it.
+The customer shall be responsible for informing the operator and team members of the nature of the concrete mix and any additives that may be incorporated into it.

 Pump Safe accepts no responsibility in respect of concrete requirements including, but not limited to: strength, aggregate size, colour, quantity, consistency, amount or any other variable relating to the concrete supply at all.